 Yet we tend to forget about it a lot of times when dealing with them day-to-day.

-Given how different a dog’s senses are from ours, it experiences the world in a vastly different manner.
+Given how different a dog’s senses are from ours, it experiences the world vastly differently.

 Keeping that in mind can help you understand many things that flew under the radar earlier, such as why your puppy starts barking or whining in individual sections of your walking route.

-Please pay attention to how your puppy is sensing things and reacting to them to understand her little world better.
+Please pay attention to how your puppy senses things and reacts to them to understand her little world better.

 14. Try to Keep Things Interesting for Your Puppy Ever Day

-There is other fun, stimulating ways to teach your puppy useful things and harness his instincts for his good.
+There is other fun, stimulating ways to teach your helpful puppy things and harness his instincts for his good.

-Playing hunting and seeking games, meeting others at the park, and even seemingly menial things like taking him along with you as you run errands outside help keep his life interesting.
+Playing hunting and seeking games, meeting others at the park, and even seemingly menial things like taking him along as you run errands outside help keep his life interesting.